red13370x/AD-enum-tool/README.md

 # AD-enum-tool

-make sure ldap3 is installed
+make sure ldap3 is installed or the tool wont work